Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 What are we looking for in your submissions?

-Stories that suit the contemporary picture book format aimed at young readers aged 3 years plus
+Stories that suit the contemporary picture book format aimed at babies and toddlers (1–3 years) or young readers (3–7 years).

 They mustn't feel like white characters with brown faces: they need to be rooted in the story with a clear background that reflects their unique cultural/ethnic experiences, ie believable Black characters being themselves.
 And when using cultural/ethnic references, they must be non-stereotypical and naturally integrated.